January, the I.BMX.F. - Florida, USA

 Get rid of the "Trophy habit",

 Only top three finishers in each class will receive a trophy.
-In this way we also want to set an example for the regular international BMX races (where all 8 finalists receive trophies a very expensive item for organizers), with respect to trying to get rid of the so-called “trophy habit”.
+In this way we also want to set an example for the regular international BMX races (where all 8 finalists receive trophies, a very expensive item for organizers), with respect trying to get rid of the so-called “trophy habit”.
 It should become an honor to race and to finish with in the top 8 in any final!
 The trophies awarded should not be the motivation to race well, the honor should be the motivation.
 Therefore, like in most other sports (Olympics etc.) we would only like to honor number 1, 2 and 3 with trophies.
 The money saved by doing so, can much better be spent on giving our sport a more professional image by using lap time registration, results displays etc. Currently, big national and international BMX races spend between 5,000.00 and 20,000.00 American dollars on trophies !
+All of this goes for the mentioned World Cup classes.

 Riders competing in the UCI BMX World Cup Series must be easy recognizable for the viewers.
 Riders’ uniforms must show clearly to the audience for which country a rider competes.
 On the other hand, the typical BMX look should be maintained as much as possible (details later).